Egypt rejects licenses for U.S. groups

 In a move that may damage Cairo’s relations with Washington, the Insurance and Social Affairs Ministry rejected the applications because it believed the groups’ activities violated state sovereignty, Egyptian state news agency MENA reported on Monday.

-It said requests from the Carter Center for Human Rights, set up by former U.S. President Jimmy Carter, Christian group The Coptic Orphans, Seeds of Peace and other groups had been rejected.
+It said the Carter Center for Human Rights, set up by former U.S. President Jimmy Carter, Christian group The Coptic Orphans, Seeds of Peace, and other groups had all had their requests rejected.

+It was not immediately clear if any of the groups were also targeted in a previous crackdown on non-governmental organizations.

 Sanne van den Bergh, field office director for the Carter Center in Egypt, said the group had not been formally notified of the decision to deny it a license “but we are aware of the media reports about it and we are looking into them”.